n-e-t-a-n/n-e-t-a-n.github.io/_tabs/request.md

     return;
   }

-  responseDiv.innerHTML = "Processing your request...";
+  responseDiv.innerHTML = "Processing your request...
+You can leave this page and come back later.";

   try {
     const res = await fetch('https://lawdigestrequests.onrender.com/digest', {